w3c/badging/explainer.md

 you show the count of notifications (or similar).
 We wanted to give apps the full power of showing a native badge.

+### Internationalization
+The API allows `set()`ing an `unsigned long long`.
+When presenting this value, it should be formatted according to the user's locale settings.

 ### Security and Privacy Considerations
 The API is set only, so data badged can't be used to track a user.
 Whether the API is present could possibly be used as a bit of entropy to fingerprint users, but this is the case for all new APIs.